 4) Living life.
 The stories all deviate from here.

-So some of the good Self-Insert authors I've come across include: Darkpetal16, Silver Queen, Nanosilver, ElectraSev5n, and XER9AF.
+Some of the good Self-Insert authors I've come across include: Darkpetal16, Silver Queen, Nanosilver, ElectraSev5n, Vixen Tail, and XER9AF.
 They aren't the only good ones by any means, but they are among the best.

 Anyway, with any others pairings . . .
 Seriously, as long as the English is legible and the plot actually exists, I'll give the story a shot.